Marvin510/SelfStudyProject/README.md

 ![Picture3](https://github.com/Marvin510/SelfStudyProject/blob/master/Images/Picture%203.jpg)

-This image is not informative, captivating or simple to understand.
+This image is informative, but does not have a proper label and it is very complex.

+The bars have two different colors yet there is no legend explaining its meaning.

 it is complex as it would require background knowledge to understand the effect of each variable on the image.